appsmithorg/appsmith-docs/website/docs/reference/widgets/tabs.md

 <dd>

 Allows you to manage tabs within the widget, where each tab is identified by a unique name.
-Additionally, you can rearrange the items and configure their visibility by clicking on the ⚙️ gear icon.
+You can rearrange the tabs items and configure their visibility by clicking on the gear icon ⚙️.

 </dd>